AndrewDanilov/yii2-custom-pages/README.md

 If you use own _templatesPath_ you need to copy example templates from __/vendor/andrewdanilov/yii2-custom-pages/src/views/frontend__ to your _templatesPath_ directory.
 Modify them or add as many templates as you need.

-Note, that template file name for category must begins with prefix 'category.', and template file name for page must begins with prefix 'page.'.
+Note, that template file name for a category must begin with the prefix 'category.', and template file name for a page must begin with the prefix 'page.'.

 Features
 --------